|

 What is change impact analysis in ITIL?

 Good impact analysis depends on accurate dependency data.
 If your CMDB doesn’t capture the relationships between CIs, your risk assessment is incomplete.
-Virima’s ViVID™ (Visual Impact Display) tackles this by visualizing CI dependencies on a map, so change managers can see the blast radius of a proposed change before they approve it.
+Virima’s ViVID™ service maps solve this by visualizing CI dependencies.
+Change managers can then see the full blast radius of any proposed change before they approve it.

 How does service mapping support change management?